trek-view/basecamp/_posts/2019-05-31-call-for-trekkers-summer-autumn.md

 ---
 date: 2019-05-31
 title: "Call for Trekkers: Summer / Autumn 2019"
-description: "The focus for the coming months is going to be virtual tours on the water."
+description: "The focus for the coming months is going to be 360 maps for water sports."
 categories: updates
 tags: [Camera Loans]
 author_staff_member: dgreenwood